 As a business spread over 59 locations around the UK, we seek to support the communities we operate in by offering support through fundraising, awareness and access.

-Through donations and fundraising activities, more than £50,000 has been raised for our charities and projects and the top-performing centres were honoured at our annual manager’s conference.
-We are pleased to be continuing with this community engagement programme in FY2018.
+Through donations and fundraising activities, more than £30,000 has been raised for our charities and projects.
+Our centre managers have direct responsibility for their local charity partnerships and the top-performing centre was honoured at our annual manager’s conference.

 Health and safety